compilerla/conventional-pre-commit/README.md

       - id: conventional-pre-commit
         stages: [commit-msg]
         args: [] # optional: list of Conventional Commits types to allow e.g. [feat, fix, ci, chore, test]
-                 # if you want to set encoding, use --encoding=<encoding>, before types
 ```

 Install the `pre-commit` script: